Urgent Care vs Telehealth for Prescription Refills — Cost, Speed, and When Each Makes Sense

 What if I have insurance — is urgent care still more expensive?

 It depends on your plan.
-An in-network urgent care with a $50 copay may feel cheaper than $45 cash.
+An in-network urgent care with a $50 copay may feel cheaper than a $45 online visit.
 But insured urgent care visits commonly generate surprise facility fees, billing errors, and deductible surprises.
 A flat-fee cash telehealth visit is predictable.
 If your deductible isn't met, urgent care can easily run $200–$400 out of pocket even with insurance.

 Can I do telehealth for new conditions, or just refills?